-DNA Contributor: A general category of contribution for samples that are indistinguishable with regard to major/minor contributors and is also used when there is a mid-level contributor who is not the major DNA contributor and stronger in contribution that at least one other contributor that is generally a minor contributor.
+DNA Contributor: A general category of contribution for samples that are indistinguishable with regard to major/minor contributors.

 Evidence sample: also known as Questioned sample.

 Exclusion: a conclusion that eliminates an individual as a potential contributor of DNA obtained from an evidentiary item based on the comparison of known and questioned DNA profiles (or multiple questioned DNA profiles to each other).